Israel won't send F-15s to U.S. military drill, warns Iran to back off

 “The worst they have is ballistic missiles,” she said.
 “When you look at it that way, it’s empty words.”

 Hanging over Iranian officials is the landmark 2015 agreement that saw Tehran abandon its nuclear weapons program in exchange for an easing of international sanctions.
-Donald Trump has long opposed the deal, and many expect him not to recertify the pact by a May 12 deadline.
+President Donald Trump has long opposed the deal, and many expect him not to re-certify the pact by a May 12 deadline.

-Yossi Kuperwasser, the former head of research at the IDF's military Intelligence division, said Israel could use international help in reigning in Iran.
+Yossi Kuperwasser, the former head of research at the Israeli Defense Force's military intelligence division, said Israel could use international help in reining in Iran.

 Paul Goldman reported from Tel Aviv, F. Brinley Bruton and Rachel Elbaum reported from London, and Lawahez Jabari reported from Jerusalem.